seoulxss/seoulxss/README.md

 - 🔭 I’m currently working on **A Terraria Mod Menu**

-- 🌱 I’m currently learning **More about IDA Pro, as reversing is really interesting**
+- 🌱 I’m currently learning **More about IDA Pro, reversing is really interesting**

 - 💬 Ask me about **Anything regarding to c++**